 Obviously that much energy needs to be hardwired, but taking a leaf from the more recent Nest camera (which also impressed us a great deal), this version has three hours battery backup to maintain the recording even where the internet fails it.
 Person detection and motion zones are also available without subscription, which is a classy touch, and though the lowest Nest Aware monthly fee (at $6 / £5) is higher than, say, Blink’s, it covers multiple devices so – as soon as you add a second Nest device – it can prove cost effective.
 On the same subject, it is also a good choice for Google Assistant fans, but offers no support for the Amazon/Alexa smart assistant.(opens in new tab)

-• See also Best Ring cameras (opens in new tab)
+• See our full Ring Stick-up Battery Cam review (opens in new tab) • See also Best Ring cameras (opens in new tab)

 The Alptop camera might have a distinctly arachnid look, but that smattering of ‘eyes’ serves to provide illumination for both infrared and visible light night vision.
 This camera is also not priced at a point where excessive investment in industrial design is to be expected; instead this is a great way to get 1080P HD footage from locations important to you or your business.
 The lens itself has a fairly narrow 70˚ field of view, but this extends to 320˚ horizontal and 90˚ vertically with the pan-and-tilt.
 The app, camHI, could certainly be better styled, but allows pan, tilt and zooming, too, and provides motion alerts.
 The camera records to an on-board MicroSD card if you choose.
 One thing it can’t do, despite suggesting it could, is connect to a web browser; it seems it needs the now-retired Flash player.
 There is still software for Windows, and an RJ45 connector; a nice extra option.